RhiH/studio_gallery/README.md

 Art images were sourced from [Kaggle](https://www.kaggle.com/datasets "Link to Kaggle datasets")

-Artist images were sourced from Google Images search and all bar one were manipulated in Photoshop to include the art images.
-The following are sources:
+Artist images were sourced from Google Images search and most were edited in Photoshop by myself to include the art images.
+The following are sources for the images of artists:

 - Portia Towe [Tyra Goodley](https://www.artsyshark.com/2013/01/27/artists-at-work/)
 - Alan Bushe [Andrew F](https://natureinart.org.uk/artistinresidence/)